 Emails that your subscription clients receive

-- An email confirmation when they originally authorize a subscription and "pay" it
+- An email confirmation when they originally authorize a subscription (always sent)

-Your client will also be notified via email if their payment fails or if you cancel an active subscription.
+Your client will always be notified via email if their payment fails or if you cancel an Active subscription.

 Frequently Asked Questions

 What does it mean when I send a subscription invoice to a client and it is marked as Inactive?